miikko/DatasetAPI-Back/README.md

 ## Configuration (In progress)

- In order to use this backend, a .env file needs to be created in the projects root directory.
-The file should contain values for PORT, MONGODB_URI and SECRET.
-If using the matching frontend, PORT should be set to 8000.
+ In order to use this server, some environment values should be set.
+These are PORT, MONGODB_URI and SECRET.
+If using the matching frontend PORT should be set to 8000.
 SECRET is used for user authentication.

-***

 ## OAuth2 Authorization Flow (Resource Owner Password Credentials)